Benefits and problems of registering a company in Oman

 - Citizens of Gulf Cooperation Council (GCC) member states are allowed 100% foreign ownership of Oman companies under the national treatment provisions of the treaty;

-- Limited liability companies incorporated in Oman pay no withholding taxes on i) dividends ii) interest or iii) VAT;
+- Limited liability companies incorporated in Oman pay no withholding taxes on i) dividends; ii) interest or iii) value added tax (VAT);

 - Government spending represents 32% of total domestic output.
-Obtaining government contracts can be immensely lucrative.
-A company conducting government contracts can be 100%-foreign owned.
+Obtaining government contracts can be immensely lucrative for other more developed GCC economies.

 Problems with Oman company registration

-- For most business activities, foreign ownership is limited to 65% and requires a minimum of US$390,000 in share capital;
+- For most business activities, foreign ownership is limited to 70% and requires a minimum share capital of up to US$390,000;

 - Companies are required to hire 30% Omani nationals through a rule known as “Omanization”.
 Most Omanis are unproductive and poorly qualified, making it a challenge to fulfil the 30% quota;

-- Oman LLCs suffer a corporate tax rate of just 12% on global profits, but can receive up to 50 years exemption from tax if registered in a free zone or industrial zone.
-This is one of the higher rates of corporate tax in the region, where corporate income is often taxed at either 0% or 10% in non-oil businesses;
+- Oman LLCs suffer a corporate tax rate of 12% on global profits.
+This is one of the higher tax burdens in the region, where corporate income is often taxed at either 0% or 10% in non-oil businesses.

 Best uses for an Oman company